 Where can I get a prescription for Qsymia?

-A medical doctor is the only person that can write you a prescription for Qsymia.
-Most people go to their primary care doctor or a weight loss clinic/specialist to request a prescription for Qsymia.
+Most people go to their primary care doctor or a weight loss clinic/specialist to request a prescription.

 Can any doctor prescribe Qsymia?

 No, doctors must complete a Qsymia provider-training program before they can prescribe this weight loss medication.
-This requirement was part of the risk-reduction plan that VIVUS negotiated with the FDA during Qsymia’s approval process.
+This requirement was part of the risk-reduction plan that VIVUS negotiated with the FDA during the drug’s approval process.